KaivalyaD/windev-final-project-2021/README.md

    COM Server is now Built and Installed (Do Not Close the Command Prompt Instance yet)

-3. Building and Installing the Client by running the following commands:
+3. Build and Install the Client by running the following commands:

 	```Batchfile